DARIAH-ERIC/lexicalresources/Events/LexMC2018/How-to-prepare-for-LexMC2018.md

 The number of licenses is limited, so please install this license only on the laptop which you will bring to the masterclass.

-## GROBID-Dictionaries Workshop
-GROBID-Dictionaries is the first machine learning infrastructure for structuring digitised dictionaries into TEI-compliant resources.
-The system’s architecture relies on a cascading approach for information extraction from textual information in PDF documents.
-The implemented pluggable models in GROBID-Dictionaries have shown enough flexibility to be be applicable on a wide range of entry-based documents containing lexical or encyclopaedic information, from dictionaries to address directories.
-The usability has been also enhanced also to ease the setup and the training of the system.

-If you plan to attend this workshop, please make sure to fill in this [Google form](https://docs.google.com/forms/d/1Bfb7dKnUKtBndHigQpemeiyOgVP0jDQtm7Fm5q-MnxA/viewform?edit_requested=true).